kbenoit/coursepack-bookdown/readme.md

 # How To

-The prototype of this in-house authoring and publishing process before you implements the course pack for the Department of Methodology's MY451 course "Introduction to Quantitative Analysis".
+The prototype of this in-house authoring and publishing process that is before you implements the course pack for the Department of Methodology's MY451 course "Introduction to Quantitative Analysis".
+The published course pack can be seen on <https://kbenoit.github.io/coursepack-bookdown/>.

 The manuscript for that course pack is stored online at <https://github.com/kbenoit/coursepack-bookdown>.
 To make changes to that manuscript you need Git installed on your computer.
 One way to do that is to download GitHub Desktop [here](https://desktop.github.com/) and install it.
 Depending on your operating system you may have to restart your computer after installation.